The Sewing Lab:

-Have questions about our Beginner Sewing Drop-In, browse through our most commonly asked questions below.
+Have questions about The Sewing Lab, browse through our most commonly asked questions below.
 If you can't find what you need, we're here to assist - simply click the "Contact Us" button at the bottom of the page.

 Program Details & Structure

-Below are some of are common questions about our the Beginner Sewing Drop-In program.
+Below are some of are common questions about our The Sewing Lab program.

 It’s not one-on-one personal instruction the whole time—you’ll be sewing independently for much of the session—but think of it like having a friendly sewing coach nearby, ready to step in with tips, advice, and encouragement whenever you need a hand.